NicolaNugent/EPMMouser/readme.md

 ## Warehouse API

 If unable to find Product then should an error be returned?
+At the moment I have assumed to return an Empty Product.

 It says to check for negative numbers and return an error – shouldn’t it be checking for 0 amount and returning an error